itsKV/YOURLS-Hindi-translation/README.md

 # YOURLS-Hindi-translation
-This is the Hindi (hi-IN) translation gettext support file for URL shortening servie @github/YOURLS
+This is the Hindi (hi-IN) translation gettext support file for URL shortening service @github/YOURLS

 Built and tested for <u>YOURLS</u> v1.7